Redart15/science-randomizer/readme.md

 ## How it works
 The mod calc order of packs(right now its static), than running through all tech its query its tier and the recipes and add the item those unlock to its resperctve tier.
-Finaly it picks 2-5 random item for each tier and constructs the recipes.
+Finaly it picks 1-5 random item for each tier and constructs the recipes.

 ## Structure
-- Libs: contains libiaries used in the mod
+- libs: contains libiaries used in the mod
+- prep: build the prototype lists
-- prototype/science-randomnizer: contains the actual modding files
+- prototype/recipe: contains the creation of the prototype

 ## ToDo
-- [ ] make it compatable with other mods
-- [ ] add option to toggle wood/fish or others, this will require getting mods
-- [ ] add tierless to allow complete randomness(still completable)
-- [ ] add missing items such as barrels, fish, water and steam
+- [] import and export science recipes